Beenana02/Krill-Kam/JOURNAL.md

 ## May 18th: Updating CAD

 Didn't do too much today, just focused on updating the CAD model based on how the first CAD printed.
 Found some issues with clearance and fitting the Raspi in the actual shell.
-I revamp the inside to have a notch for the raspi and enough room for wires, buttons, proto boards, etc. Anyways, I still need to work on the actual pull out screen part and battery comparment.
+I revamp the inside to have a notch for the raspi and enough room for wires, buttons, proto boards, etc. Anyways, I still need to work on the actual pull out screen part and battery compartment.

 ![Updated Case](/Screenshots/CaseV1.1.png)